norahariokot/movieNotes/README.md

 **Social Connectivity:**
 Movie Notes also has social features that foster interaction among users and community.
 These social features include:
 - **Friending Feature**
-  Users can connect with fellow movie enthusiasts by sending friend requests, once accepted , they become "Movie Buddies" and can view each others movie notes.
+  Users can connect with fellow movie enthusiasts by sending friend requests, once accepted, they become "Movie Buddies" and can view each other's movie notes.
 The status of these friendships is stored in the `SQLite` database.

 - **In-App Chat**
   The app features a chat feature that allows users can chat with their "Movie Buddies" directly within the app, fostering social interaction around shared movie experiences.